electheo/CTF-writeups/PicoCTF/SSTI1/writeup.md

 ![image](https://github.com/user-attachments/assets/2b0066c4-0e89-49c9-b0a3-d1c87fede2b3)

-When placing any plaintext within these braces, the error dissapears and completely blank HTML page is returned when the form is executed.
+When placing any plaintext within these braces, the error dissapears and a completely blank HTML page is returned when the form is executed.

 Based on the error returned, i thought it might be possible that this application is a Flask application, see: https://www.digitalocean.com/community/tutorials/how-to-handle-errors-in-a-flask-application based searching the error text in Google.